 Due to bushfire risk, great views and sloping land, shipping containers were chosen as a key building material for cost efficiency based on careful planning.

-5 of 14 containers are for living and follow this principle of insulated thermal mass.
-The remaining shipping containers provide simple structural support of elevated spaces with spectacular views etc. And non living containers are also used for storage, balconies and utility rooms etc. We enjoy having all this packed away underneath so we can enjoy nearly 360 deg views without looking out at any big shed.
+5 of the 14 containers are for living and follow this principle of insulated thermal mass.
+The remaining shipping containers provide simple structural support of elevated spaces with spectacular views etc. And non living containers are also used for storage, balconies, loggia and utility rooms etc. It is practical to have storage packed away underneath so we can enjoy nearly 360 deg views without looking out at any big shed.

 The living area is all electrical, mainly high tech including off-grid solar.
 This is complemented by annex/studio of low tech.
 This means we can use resources wisely by different use of spaces during the seasons and during the day.
 We like this flexibility, though it takes a bit of adjustment.
 It keep us constantly in tune with available resources and the weather day to day.
-For example on a grey winter day with less passive solar we have the choice to stay warm with woodstove in the studio and there is plenty firewood generated on site.
+For example on a grey winter day, with less passive solar and less PV solar for the battery, we have the choice to stay warm with the woodstove in the studio and there is plenty firewood generated on site.
+The woodstove also provide hot water and casual cooking.

 We look forward to share our space and to get your feedback as we can all keep learning.